reemsalsm/robot-lab-project/README.md

-Figure description: As seen in the previous figure, the simulation is running and Pink Panther is moving to the target, while avoiding the obstacles.
+Figure description: As seen in the previous figure, the simulation is running and Pink Panther is moving to the target, while avoiding collisions with the map walls and obstacles.

 ## **How the code works:**
 The code is put together using the libraries mentioned previously